Klingenstadt-Solingen/Open-SmartCity-Home/documentation/homesystem/OPENHAB.md

 # OpenHAB

-This guide explains how to connect the Open SmartCity Home application to OpenHAB via MQTT for weather sensor data integration.
+This guide explains how to connect the Open SmartCity Home application to OpenHAB via MQTT for sensor data integration.

 ## Prerequisite